 These two sources might help you find a “cowpooling” service near you:

 But before you buy the cow, buy the freezer.
-We bought this one.
+We bought

 3. Befriend a hunter.
 Or marry one.
 Or start hunting yourself.
 Ben started hunting this past winter, and as a result, we enjoyed venison and duck all winter long.
 It was such a treat having incredibly tasty, grass-fed meat on hand.
 Moreover, with the exception of the butchering cost, the meat was free.
 I hope one day in the not too distant future, I find myself hunting, too.
 I have been particularly inspired by Georgia Pelligrini, also known as, Girl Hunter.